BankkRoll/solana-whitelist/README.md

    - `numberOfWinners`: Number of winners for the whitelist.
    - `verifyDiscordRole`: Discord role information for verification.
    - `verifyDiscordMembership`: Discord membership information for verification.

+   - `requireTwitterFollow`: True or False to show/hide the twitter steps
+   - `requireDiscordJoin`: True or False to show/hide the discord steps

 3. Open the `.env.example` file in your project directory.
 Copy the contents of `.env.example` into a new file named `.env` in the same directory.
 Update the following variables in your `.env` file: